webapp-builders/groundwork/README.md

 ---------------------------------

-#### If you want to use your own application, do the necessary steps you do and skip to step 10.
+#### If you want to use your own application (like the hartl tutorial, for example), do the necessary steps you do and skip to step 10.

 ---------------------------------